fearangit/fearangit.github.io/owncloud_qs_s3.md

 `quit`

 An ownCloud instance configured with MySQL would contain the hostname on which the database is running, a valid username and password to access it, and the name of the database.
-The config/config.php as created by the installation wizard would therefore contain entries like this:
+The config/config.php as created by the Installation Wizard would therefore contain entries like this:

       "dbtype"        => "mysql",
       "dbname"        => "owncloud",